Cinnamon Applesauce Pancakes

 The kids will love these applesauce pancakes, and you’ll love them because you know they’re getting more fruits in their diet.
 These can even be made ahead and stored in the freezer for a quick breakfast in the morning.
 Simply reheat in the microwave, oven, or on the stovetop.

-For variation, try these other pancake recipes, like these Classic Vegan Pancakes, or these fall-flavored Pumpkin Spice Pancakes, gluten-free “Buttermilk” Buckwheat Pancakes, healthy Lemon Chia Seed Pancakes, or these hearty Spelt & Oat Pancakes with Blueberry Compote.
+For variation, try these other pancake recipes, like these Classic Vegan Pancakes, or fall-flavored Pumpkin Spice Pancakes, gluten-free “Buttermilk” Buckwheat Pancakes, healthy Lemon Chia Seed Pancakes, and hearty Spelt & Oat Pancakes with Blueberry Compote.
 See all healthy & delicious vegan Pancake recipes on TSV!

 Without further ado, let’s get to it!